jambombs24/Enhanced_and_Modernized/README.md

 Wabbajack will proceed to install Mod Organizer 2 and all the mods into the directory you specified earlier.
 This will also take a fair amount of time, although not nearly as much as the downloading step.

 Run the newly acquired Mod Organizer 2 executable to access the modlist.
+The "Native Content" separator likes to move below the actual native files.
+Move it back to the top if you want to.

 Note: If you have the GOG version of the game, replace the one .dll in MO2's plugins folder with the update file found on the [Mod Organizer Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/6194).